microsoftgraph/microsoft-graph-docs-contrib/concepts/azuread-access-control-concept-overview.md

-# Intune devices and apps API overview
+# Azure AD access control API overview

 {1-2 sentences about the value of this feature/service to its target customers.}

-## Why integrate with Intune?
+## Why use Azure AD for access management?

 {<=1.5 pages of value proposition for developers.}